joba-1/Corona_Model/README.md

 The code in this repository was implemented using python 3.7.\
 Only this version or newer versions of python are supported.\
 For code checkout, you need git.
+We are developing on linux and on mac, currently we are working on windows compatibility as well.

 ### Quick setup using conda
 Follow these three steps to make use of the virtual environment provided in the repository for a quick and optimal setup.